 ACADEMIC ADVISING Upon enrollment to the university, all students will be assigned a faculty advisor; for freshmen, the advisor will be the Critical Inquiry instructor, and for transfer students other than freshmen, the advisor will be a faculty advisor from within the discipline of their major.
 When a student formally declares a major, he or she must select an advisor from within the discipline of the major.
 If the student remains undeclared, then not later than the end of the second semester the student may be assigned to a general advisor.
-Students should formally declare a major and select an advisor from within the discipline of the major by the end of the sophomore year.
+Students should formally declare a major and select an advisor from within the discipline of the major in a discipline of the major by the end of the sophomore year.
 If the student declares a double major or declares a minor in a discipline different from the major, then he or she must have a secondary advisor in the second discipline.
 Each student will meet with his or her advisor prior to registration to plan or confirm the student's class schedule.
 However, the advisor's role does not end with registration.
 During the course of the year, the advisor is available for conferences with the student on academic and other matters.
 Any requests for departure from specific university policy must be initiated by the student through his or her advisor.
-Declaration/Change of Major and/or Change of Advisor forms are available in the Registrar's Office.
+Declaration/Change of Major and/or Change of Advisor may be accomplished by the discipline advisor through the faculty portal.
+However, forms, where needed, are available in the Registrar's Office.